JJNod88/jjn-pp2-tbc/README.md

 The website comprises a number of features that make it intuitive and fun, which includes an interactive Game.

 ### Header & Footer
-* A fixed Header consisting of two icon buttons.
+* A fixed Header consisting of two icon buttons
     * Home icon button that refreshes the Page and returns to the beginning
     * An audio icon, with Audio functionality:
-        * The page loads muted, however an audio click for when a player selects a choice can be toggled on and off.
+        * The page loads muted, however an audio click for when a player selects a choice can be toggled on and off
 * Footer giving thanks for playing

 ![Image-of-header-buttons](/assets/images/header-buttons.png)

 ### Rules Div
-* The User is able to open and close a div containing the rules and information of the game.
+* The User is able to open and close a div containing the rules and information of the game
 * This keeps the site clean when they are playing the game.
-The divs content is created in html, with JavaScript providing the functionality for clicking the buttons.
+The divs content is created in html, with JavaScript providing the functionality for clicking the buttons

 ![Image-of-rules-div](/assets/images/rules-div.png)

 ### The Game
-* A game of Rock, Paper, Scissors, Lizard, Spock created with JavaScript.
+* A game of Rock, Paper, Scissors, Lizard, Spock created with JavaScript
-* Five icons with active and hover status that forms the main part of the game.
+* Five icons with active and hover status that forms the main part of the game
     * Allows the User to compete against the computer

 ![Image-of-main-game](/assets/images/main-game.png)

 ### Result Section
-* Gives a result to the user which includes theirs and the computers choice.
+* Gives a result to the user which includes theirs and the computers choice
-* The result also has colour coding (green for a win, red for a loss, yellow for a draw) to improve UX.
+* The result also has colour coding (green for a win, red for a loss, yellow for a draw) to improve UX

 ![Image-of-result-section](/assets/images/result-section.png)

 ### Scoring Section
-* Collates a score for each turn up to a max score of 10.
+* Collates a score for each turn up to a max score of 10
 * Collates number of rounds won once a player has reached the max score.
-Gives a message once a round is won.
+Gives a message once a round is won
 * Collates rounds won scores and resets the game once a player has reached a total of 3 rounds.
-Gives a message one the game is won.
+Gives a message one the game is won

 ![Image-of-score-section](/assets/images/score-sec.png)

 * Hidden rules Div
     * The User is able to open and close a div containing the rules and information of the game.
-This keeps the site clean when they are playing the game.
+This keeps the site clean when they are playing the game

 ### Future Features

 * Add a user signup form so that instead of 'You won' in the result section - it will be 'User_Name, You won!'
-* An additional game will become available once a user has won three rounds before the computer.
+* An additional game will become available once a user has won three rounds before the computer
-    * This additional game will be a Top trumps type game, where by users will be given a pack of cards and their aim is to chose each round their card attribute in hopes of beating the computers.
+    * This additional game will be a Top trumps type game, where by users will be given a pack of cards and their aim is to chose each round their card attribute in hopes of beating the computers
+* Amend additional functionality for audio.
+At the moment, after testing and looking into audio in more detail, .muted is a known bug for ios, for now i have removed the audio button on mobiles to limit its effect on the user

 # Technologies
 Three technologies were used to build the interactive front-website website: